bkrpub/EngineRoom/README.markdown

   This mechanism is implemented for OS X / iOS Mach-O format and for ELF on Linux and Solaris, in both 32 and 64bit variants.

+  LogPoints are tested with gcc, clang and Sun Studio cc.

   The OS X version was originally written for 10.3 and is generally targeted at 10.5 now.
 Some 10.6 features have crept in but this is easily